Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # The e-paper image obtained with Octave :
 ![](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation/blob/master/images/2020-09-10/Direct_e-paper.png)

-# Which Game Boy Printer emulator to use with the decoder ?
+# Which Game Boy Printer emulator using with the decoder ?

-The Matlab decoder is of course natively backward compatible with https://github.com/mofosyne/arduino-gameboy-printer-emulator.
+The Octave/Matlab decoder is of course natively backward compatible with https://github.com/mofosyne/arduino-gameboy-printer-emulator.
 However, I've added some new features to the original Game Boy Printer emulator after fruitful discussions with Rafael Zenaro from the Game boy Camera Club :

 - *The game compatibility have been increased to 100% by applying two simple rules to the error packets sent by the Printer emulator to games: the error packet is always 0x00 before printing (the games clearly do not mind this error byte most of the time) except when an empty data packet is received, where it becomes 0x04 (image data full).
 This allows triggering the print command for certain rare games that require this.
 The post-printing commands are still the ones from the original project, except some increase of the number of busy state commands.*

 - *A push button have been added to the project to allow an alternative mode of printing that mimicks the use of a real printer with a roll of paper: printings are buffered as long as a the push button is not pressed briefly, wich gives a signal of "paper cutting" to the decoder.
 This allows printing banners for games that allows this*

 The pinout have been modified in consequence.
 The SOUT pin have been moved to D5 to allow direct pin compatibility with this other project: https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer.
-It is recommanded to add an LED at pin D13 to allow the Arduino to indicate flashing and acknowledgement of the manual press button action.
+It is recommanded to add an LED at pin D13 to allow the Arduino to indicate flashing and acknowledgement of the manual push button action.

 ![](./images/Arduino_pinout.png)

 # How to use the Game Boy Printer paper emulation ?

-You will need: the cheapest pushbutton of any kind, the cheapest Arduino Uno, the cheapest LED, the cheapest wires, the cheapest soldering iron or the cheapest breadboard, a serial cable to sacrify (for example the cheapest chinese clone found on Aliexpress, please do not sacrify original Nintendo cables) and for ease the cheapest multimeter with continuity mode.
-The total project cost should be around $10.
+You will need: the cheapest push button of any kind, the cheapest Arduino Uno, the cheapest LED, the cheapest wires, the cheapest soldering iron or the cheapest breadboard, a serial cable to sacrify (for example the cheapest chinese clone found on Aliexpress, please do not sacrify original Nintendo cables) and for ease the cheapest multimeter with continuity mode.
+The total project cost should be around $10 maximum.
 Wire all that stuff, recharge your cheapest NiMH batteries and you are ready for printing.

 - Install the last Arduino IDE (https://www.arduino.cc/en/software) and load the .ino file.
 - Install the free GNU Octave (https://www.gnu.org/software/octave/index) or use your pricey Matlab license and run the decoder.m.